-Bristol mayor flies nine hours to give 14 minute speech on climate crisis
+Bristol mayor flies nine hours for TED climate conference

 - Published

-The UK's first city mayor to declare a climate emergency has been questioned for flying nine hours to give a 14 minute speech about climate change.
+The UK's first city mayor to declare a climate crisis has been questioned for flying nine hours to attend a conference to urge leaders to cut CO2.

-At the April TED conference in Canada the mayor of Bristol, Marvin Rees, discussed how city mayors globally were influencing carbon emissions policy.
+Bristol Mayor Marvin Rees told the TED conference in Canada that city mayors could influence carbon policy.

-Climate campaigners Flight Free calculated the trip created 2.016 tonnes (2,016kg) of CO2 per passenger and was at odds with his message.
+Climate campaigners Flight Free UK calculated the trip created 2.016 tonnes (2,016kg) of CO2 per passenger and was at odds with his message.

+The mayor's office said he had a full agenda with networking opportunities.

+A spokesman said the mayor was invited at the expense of the TED organisation as a speaker to share ideas and help change attitudes.

+"And it is therefore the duty of city leaders to come together, lobby for change and influence each other to make a collective impact.

+"The mayor's visit to Vancouver was not just to deliver the talk.
+He had a full agenda," the spokesman added - and said the conference offered him the chance to network with other influential speakers and attract future funding and inward investment too.

-Flight Free said Mr Rees flew some 4,600 miles (7,402km) each way to attend the annual TED conference held in Vancouver.
+Flight Free UK said Mr Rees flew some 4,600 miles (7,402km) each way in April to attend the annual TED conference held in Vancouver that he could have appeared at virtually.

 Flight Free UK director Anna Hughes, said: "Bristol was the first place in the UK to declare a climate emergency, yet the mayor is acting completely at odds with this declaration.